sboursault/training/README.md

 Not treating test code like production code ?

-- Expecting automation testing to replace manual testers
 - Automating all UI end-to-end journeys.
 Scripts should be **atomic** so that when they fail, you know why.
-- Focusing on UI automation types of testing only

 - Not having a controlled test environment
 - Not treating your automated code just like your production code.
   - tests should be simple (easy to read, and easy to modify)